bitcoinvsalts/node-binance-trader/docs/GETTING-STARTED.md

 ## Additional Configuration Options

 Using the Config Vars in Heroku (an environment variable configuration file) you can configure any of the following options.
-See the **[Read-Me File 📖](../README.md)** for more details on what the trader features do.
+See the **[README File 📖](../README.md)** for more details on what the trader features do.

 To add new Config Vars in Heroku:
 1. Go to **Settings**